Charlie Nicholas: Arsenal

-Terry Neill signed Nicholas for Arsenal on 22 June 1983 for a transfer fee of £750,000, making him at the time the second most expensive export from the Scottish league.
+Terry Neill signed Nicholas for Arsenal on 22 June 1983 for a transfer fee of £750,000 (£ today), making him at the time the second most expensive export from the Scottish league.
 As a 21-year-old at the time of his move to Arsenal, he reportedly became the highest paid footballer in Britain and was described as being "the most exciting player to emerge in Britain since George Best".
 He made his competitive debut for Arsenal in the opening league match of the season on 27 August 1983 at Highbury against Luton Town.
 Although he did not score, Nicholas turned in an impressive performance and helped his side to a 2–1 win.
 Former Scotland international Ian St John said that Nicholas showed he was a player of "genuine class" and that there was a "buzz of excitement every time he moved on to the ball".
 Two days later, Nicholas scored his first goals for his new club in a 2–1 win away at Wolves.

 However, he failed to score again until Boxing Day.
 By this time Arsenal had endured a slump in form and were lying sixteenth in the First Division, resulting in the sacking of manager Terry Neill on 16 December 1983.
 The festive period saw Nicholas return to scoring form: He scored twice in a 4–2 win over North London rivals Tottenham Hotspur on Boxing Day, endearing himself to the supporters.
 Nicholas scored again upon the following day from a penalty kick in a 1–1 draw against Birmingham City, his first goal scored at Highbury.
 Under new manager Don Howe, Arsenal improved in the second half of the season and eventually finished in sixth place.
 The 1983–84 campaign would prove to be Nicholas' best at Arsenal, with him scoring a sum of 11 times in the league: As so, he won Arsenal's Player of the Year award for 1984.